Chick, peas! Quick & easy vegan chickpea sandwiches!

 - Drain in a colander and let cool for 10 minutes

-- Place drained chickpeas in a bowl and mash with a fork, leaving a variety of textures (some are more mashed than others)
+- Place drained chickpeas in a bowl and mash with a fork, leaving a variety of textures (leave some more mashed than others)

-- Fold Vegenaise, aquafaba, lemon juice, celery, and red onion into chickpeas.
+- Fold Vegenaise, lemon juice, celery, and red onion into chickpeas.